 A portion of this event’s proceeds benefit our featured charity, the Michigan Department of Natural Resources.

-Kick off the cycling season with Epic Races and the Michigan Department of Natural Resources (DNR) for a truly amazing gravel bike experience: the Waterloo Gravel Grinder!
+Kick off the cycling season with Epic Races and the Michigan Department of Natural Resources (DNR) for a truly amazing gravel bike experience: Waterloo G & G!
 This amazing adventure will take you through the wilds of Lower Michigan’s largest park, where pristine forests, rolling glacial terrain, and sparkling lakes provide a breathtaking backdrop for the cycling experience of a lifetime.

 The Wolverine: a rugged, two-loop 100K course that winds through Waterloo’s more than 20,000 acres.
 Note: 100K participants must complete the first 50K loop by the 12:30 PM cut-off time.